gmac/graphql-stitching-ruby/README.md

 - Multiple keys per merged type.
 - Shared objects, fields, enums, and inputs across locations.
 - Combining local and remote schemas.
-- Type merging via arbitrary queries or federation `_entities` protocol.
 - File uploads via [multipart form spec](https://github.com/jaydenseric/graphql-multipart-request-spec).

 **NOT Supported:**
 - Computed fields (ie: federation-style `@requires`).
 - Subscriptions, defer/stream.

 This Ruby implementation is a sibling to [GraphQL Tools](https://the-guild.dev/graphql/stitching) (JS) and [Bramble](https://movio.github.io/bramble/) (Go), and its capabilities fall somewhere in between them.
 GraphQL stitching is similar in concept to [Apollo Federation](https://www.apollographql.com/docs/federation/), though more generic.
-While Ruby is not the fastest language for a purely high-throughput API gateway, the opportunity here is for a Ruby application to stitch its local schemas together or onto remote sources without requiring an additional proxy service running in another language.
+The opportunity here is for a Ruby application to stitch its local schemas together or onto remote sources without requiring an additional proxy service running in another language.
+If your goal is to build a purely high-throughput API gateway, consider not using Ruby.

 ## Getting started